 Tinder is a location-based social search mobile app (using Facebook) that facilitates communication between mutually interested users, allowing matched users to chat.

-There are some aspects which should be discussed before discussing about the revenue model of Tinder application.
+There are some aspects which should be discussed before discussing the revenue model of Tinder application.
 These aspects are –

 Users create a tinder profile by logging in through Facebook.
 Profile pictures, work and college, interests and other basic information is imported from Facebook.
 These profiles play a very important role in the business model of tinder.

 Swipe is central to Tinder’s design.
-List of prospective matches based on geographical location, number of mutual friends, and common interests are suggested to a user who is asked to swipe right to like and left to dislike the suggested profile and continue search.
-Tinder was the first application to use these feature.
+List of prospective matches based on geographical location, number of mutual friends, and common interests are suggested to a user who is asked to swipe right to like and left to dislike the suggested profile and continue the search.
+Tinder was the first application to use this feature.

 Introduced on October 1, 2015, with the new Super Like feature users, instead of indicating anonymously that they are interested in someone by swiping right, can Super Like them which notifies them that they are interested in them.
 Users are three times as likely to find a match by using super like feature.